MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 ### User Experience:

 ### Target Audience
 <p> The target audience for this site is quite broad.
-The centre itself offers printing, graphic design, bookeeping, social prescribing, room rental, and support for the over 65's.
-On the daily, the centre would have members of the public from varied backgrounds, technical abilities and age groups. </p>
+The fandom itself covers a wide range of ages, cultures and ethnicity.
+The english is easy and should be understandable to people regardless of theit levels of english.
+The simple design aids users of begginers knowledge of computers and is straight-forward to navigate through. </p>

 ### User Requirements
 <p>As I have mentioned, we have a very large/ varied target audience, and becasue of this the site has to be simple in design and very accessible.
 They way I have tackled this are as follows:</p>